Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Rational coefficients

-\begin{proposition} Let $S$ be an excellent scheme and let $K$ be a number field. \begin{enumerate} \item Then, the perverse homotopy t-structure on the stable category $\DM^A_{\et}(S,K)$ induces a t-structure on the stable subcategory $\DM^A_{\et,c}(S,K)$. \item Let $i\colon F\rar S$ be a closed immersion and let $j\colon U\rar S$ be the open complement.
-The sequence satisfies the axioms of the gluing formalism of \cite[1.4.3]{bbd} and the perverse homotopy t-structure on $\mc{DM}^A_{\et,c}(S,K)$ is obtained by gluing the perverse homotopy t-structures of $\mc{DM}^A_{\et,c}(U,K)$ and $\mc{DM}^A_{\et,c}(F,K)$ (see \cite[1.4.9]{bbd}). \item Let $p$ be a prime number and let $v$ be a non-archimedian valuation on $K$ which does not extend the $p$-adic valuation.
+\begin{proposition} Let $(S,\delta)$ be an excellent d-scheme (meaning that $S$ is excellent). \begin{enumerate} \item Then, the perverse homotopy t-structure on $\DM^A_{\et}(S,\Q)$ induces a t-structure on the subcategory $\DM^A_{\et,c}(S,\Q)$. \item Let $i\colon F\rar S$ be a closed immersion and let $j\colon U\rar S$ be the open complement.
+The perverse homotopy t-structure on $\mc{DM}^A_{\et,c}(S,\Q)$ is obtained by gluing the perverse homotopy t-structures of $\mc{DM}^A_{\et,c}(U,\Q)$ and $\mc{DM}^A_{\et,c}(F,\Q)$ (see \cite[1.4.9]{bbd}). \item Let $p$ be a prime number.
 Assume that the scheme $S$ is of finite type over $\mb{F}_p$.
-Then, the $v$-adic realization functor is t-exact and conservative when the right hand side is endowed with the perverse homotopy t-structure. \end{enumerate} \end{proposition} \begin{proof} We can assume that $S$ is reduced.
-The first part of (2) is a direct consequence of \Cref{glueing perverse} and \Cref{AM.six foncteurs constructibles}.
-To prove the rest of the proposition, we need to adapt the ideas of \cite[2.2.10]{bbd} to our setting.
+Then, the $\ell$-adic realization functor is t-exact and conservative when the right hand side is endowed with the perverse homotopy t-structure from \cite{aps}. \end{enumerate} \end{proposition} \begin{proof} We can assume that $S$ is reduced.
+We adapt the ideas of \cite[2.2.10]{bbd} to our setting.
 This technique is very similar to \cite[4.7.1]{aps}.